Fear returns to Egypt as state crackdown widens

 Many Egyptians lambasted Mursi’s Brotherhood for economic incompetence and trying to grab excessive power during his year in power.
 But now the language is much more serious: the government accuses the Brotherhood of “terrorism” as it tries to crush the movement by rounding up hundreds of leading members.

-At least 900 people have been killed since security forces broke up two pro-Mursi camps on August 14.
-Allies of the Brotherhood, Egypt’s oldest and best-organized Islamist organization, put the toll at 1,400.
+At least 900 people have been killed since security forces broke up two pro-Mursi camps on Aug.
+14. Allies of the Brotherhood, Egypt’s oldest and best-organised Islamist organisation, put the toll at 1,400.

 Media are now dominated by those backing the army’s line that it removed Mursi in response to popular protests demanding his departure that began on June 30.